Hyperhidrosis Treatment & Excessive Sweating

 Deodorants were initially created to combat body odor.
 Antiperspirants, on the other hand, work to decrease sweat production in the applied areas.
 Deodorants should also contain antiperspirant properties to work effectively against controlling sweat.
 Active ingredients to look for in antiperspirants include aluminum chloride, aluminum chlorohydrate, and aluminum zirconium.
 These ingredients hinder sweat production by combining with moisture (sweat) to form a gel that sits on top of the skin.
 This gel obstructs the distal sweat gland ducts and forms a temporary plug that blocks sweat from flowing out of the skin.
 During the 1960s, many people speculated that aluminum was the cause of Alzheimer’s disease; however, this was disproven through various modern scientific studies.
 Furthermore, according to the National Cancer Institute, there is no evidence that deodorants and antiperspirants cause breast cancer, even though it is often applied on the underarms near the breasts.

 Antiperspirant deodorants come in different forms, like sticks, gel, sprays, and wipes.
 The best method of application depends on personal preference.
-Sweat Block Antiperspirant is a wipe containing aluminum chloride 14% that can reduce underarm sweat for up to seven days.
+Sweat Block Antiperspirant is a wipe containing 14% aluminum chloride that can reduce underarm sweat for up to seven days.
 Vanicream Antiperspirant Deodorant comes in a more traditional stick deodorant form that contains aluminum zirconium 20% without the common irritants like dyes, parabens, ethanol, and formaldehyde.

 Do I have hyperhidrosis?
+How do I know if I have hyperhidrosis?

-Does insurance cover Botox for hyperhidrosis?
+Does insurance cover for hyperhidrosis?

-How much is Botox for hyperhidrosis?
+How much is Botox for Hyperhidrosis?

-The cost of Botox for hyperhidrosis varies depending on the units of Botox used, the expertise of the provider administering the injections, and the geographic location of the office where your treatment is performed.
+The cost of Botox for Hyperhidrosis varies depending on the units of Botox used, the expertise of the provider administering the injections, and the geographic location of the office where your treatment is performed.
 A board-certified expert injector will be more costly than a nurse injector at a MedSpa.
 Receiving injections by an expert, the board-certified injector has been shown to decrease the risk of possible side effects significantly.

 What is hyperhidrosis surgery?